Initial Diameter of Job in Turning Solution

 How to calculate Initial Diameter of Job in Turning?

-The Initial Diameter of Job in Turning formula is the diameter of the job just before it comes in contact with the cutting tool is calculated using Initial Diameter of Workpiece = Cutting Speed/(pi*Number of Revolutions).
+Initial diameter of job in turning refers to the diameter of the cylindrical workpiece before any material is removed by the cutting tool.
+This initial diameter is a critical starting dimension because it determines the amount of material that needs to be removed to achieve the final desired dimensions of the workpiece is calculated using Initial Diameter of Workpiece = Cutting Speed/(pi*Number of Revolutions).
 To calculate Initial Diameter of Job in Turning, you need Cutting Speed (Vc) & Number of Revolutions (N).
 With our tool, you need to enter the respective value for Cutting Speed & Number of Revolutions and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know